RestAuth/server/doc/config/database-replication.rst

 ..
 NOTE:: Routers shipping with RestAuth are not intended to be used together with other routers.
    If you require a more complex database routing schema you can either:

-   * `File a feature request <https://redmine.fsinf.at/projects/restauth-server/issues/new>`_ if you think this is a common scheme that will be used by others, or
+   * `File a feature request <issue-tracker-new_>`_ if you think this is a common scheme that will be used by others, or
    * implement it yourself

 .. _config-db-replication-write: